vinaydhegde/testdriven-site/_posts/2017-05-11-01-part1-getting-started.markdown

     })
 ```

 Run the app again.
-Debug mode should be on:
+This time, debug mode should be on:

 ```sh
 $ python manage.py runserver